April 7, 2026 | 08:30

 Why SLAs Are Often Little More Than Marketing

 As a follow-up to my blog “What Really Measures IT Success”, today I am writing about a related topic.1 It deals with the promises made by cloud and service providers and how they entice customers with availability figures beyond 99%.
-Anexia/Netcup, the infrastructure provider where I operate, among other things, my mail server, VPN gateway, and a few other hosts, states an availability of 99.
+Anexia/Netcup, the infrastructure provider where I operate, among other things, my mail server, VPN gateway, and a few other hosts, states an availability of 99.6% on its website.2 That means a theoretical downtime of up to 40 minutes per week or up to 35 hours per year.
 Read more

 September 18, 2025 | 10:00